WalhoutLab/MERGE/MetabolicDistance/readme.txt

 ##3-Finding Distances

 #To find shortest distances from a reaction of interest (ROI) to all reachable reactions in the
 #network, you can use findDistances() function.
-The result is a dictionary that maps reaction
+The result is a dictionary that maps the ID of each
-#ID to the distance from the ROI.
-Note that the reaction ID for the ROI should include the
+#reaction to its distance from the ROI.
+Note that the reaction ID for the ROI includes the
 #directionality letter ("f" or "r") in the end.
 Likewise all reaction IDs in the distance
 #dictionary has the directionality indicator in the end.